-Who is responsible for safety in the workplace?
+who is responsible for health and safety in the workplace?
 One the one hand, everyone is responsible for safety in the workplace.
 Employers, employees, clients, and even members of the public or visitors — every single person who steps into a workplace is responsible for their own safety and the safety of others.

 It’s nothing less than common sense and common ethics.
 If we imagined that safety was somehow the job of someone else, the buck would forever be passed to someone else.
 By emphasising that there is no single person who is responsible for safety in the workplace, we can make sure that everyone takes responsibility.
 When that happens, accidents are much less likely.